 As Greta Thunberg aptly puts it: "Change is coming, whether you like it or not."
 It’s on the agenda in a big way across every sector: what can be done to help stop the climate emergency?
 Housing associations need to think about how they’re going to approach greener home obligations and what it means for them in financial terms – especially when many tenants will be feeling the direct consequences of climate change through the drastic flooding events in recent years.
 The ‘Future Homes Standard’ has set a precedent that will result in changes to development and building regulations, potentially banning things like gas boilers from new homes within the next few years.

 From time to time the regulator has called into question the integrity of providers’ data.
 What the Hackitt review, Sector Risk Profile, and Green Paper all revert back to is having consistent trustworthy data.
 For many associations, this is murky territory, with little to no collation, categorisation or management of data as it moves through the development chain.

 In theory, associations should be able to instantly ascertain which houses are at risk, but the data just isn’t there or is unreliable.
 The UK Housing Data Standard has been developed to create a consistent benchmark for managing data across systems using Business Information Modelling (BIM) processes – something that could support the Hackitt Review’s proposal around every building has its own ‘digital passport’.

 We made this one up – your customers are not a risk!
-But your reputation and relationships are at risk.
+But your reputation and relationships are.
 Health and safety fears, poor quality homes, welfare reforms, and day-to-day services all impact how your customers view you.
-Managing the risk of adverse external perceptions and delivering the right outcomes is an integral part of establishing and maintaining effective relationships with your customers with stakeholders.
+Managing the risk of adverse external perceptions and delivering the right outcomes are an integral part of establishing and maintaining effective relationships with your customers and with your stakeholders.

 Whilst every housing association wants to create the best homes and provide the best possible service, this usually means investing more, particularly in digital communications and modern ICT systems.